Rupee rises 13 paise to settle at 73.78 against US dollar | Business

-The rupee strengthened by 13 paise to end at 73.78 (provisional) against the US dollar on Thursday, supported by positive domestic equities and weak American currency.
+The Indian rupee strengthened by 13 paise to settle at 73.78 against the US dollar on Thursday, tracking positive domestic equities and weaker American currency against key rivals overseas.

 At the interbank forex market, the local unit opened at 73.87 against the greenback and witnessed an intra-day high of 73.77 and a low of 74.

-It finally ended at 73.78 against the American currency, registering a rise of 13 paise over its previous closing.
+It finally ended at 73.78 against the American currency, registering a rise of 13 paise.

-On Wednesday, the rupee had settled at 73.91 against the American currency.

 Brent crude futures, the global oil benchmark, fell 0.33 per cent to USD 68.73 per barrel.